brownieboy/acmo-deck-script/README.md

 ## Installation Instructions

-Note: the instructions say that the update will only work on a new, pristine copy of the game.
+Note: the original mod instructions say that the update will only work on a new, pristine copy of the game.
 So if you have any mods in here already, you'll need to uninstall the game and then reinstall it using the Steam client.

 I've tested this installation on a Manjaro Linux PC and also a SteamDeck OLED.